seriousManual/node-piglow-system/README.md

 - `interval`: specifies the refresh interval in milliseconds. default: 5000ms
 - `brightness`: specifies how bright the LED should shine. range: 0-255, default: 10 (fyi: 255 is freakin' bright)
+- `debug`: enables debugging messages to the console, default: false

 Parameters (system):